Skip to main content

 This page focuses specifically on requirements for selling cannabinoid hemp to consumers in Oregon.
 For information about selling hemp grain and fiber products, as well as additional information about selling cannabinoid hemp products, check with the Oregon Department of Agriculture (ODA).

-In Oregon, no specific license is required to sell cannabinoid hemp products.
-However, you may need other kinds of licenses depending on the types of products that you want to sell:
+In Oregon, ODA generally requires that businesses hold a hemp vendor license to distribute or sell cannabinoid hemp products.
+Other kinds of licenses may also be required depending on the types of products that the business sells:

 • Tobacco Retail License: If you are selling hemp vape products, you will likely need to have a Tobacco Retail License from the Oregon Department of Revenue (DOR).
 This license is required for anyone selling “inhalant delivery systems” as defined ORS 431A.175, which includes cannabinoid vaping cartridges and devices.
 Some parts of the state have local tobacco licensing programs and do not require a DOR Tobacco Retail License.
 This requirement does not apply to OLCC-licensed marijuana Retailers selling vape products.
 For more information, see the DOR Tobacco Retail License webpage.